tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 author: _authors/jj.md
 ```

-But now we have to update our data fetching logic so that when it comes across the `author` field, it knows to make an additional request for that data.
-This is pretty cumbersome, and again - as complexity grows these things grow untenable.
+But now we have to update our data fetching logic so that whenever it comes across the `posts`'s `author` field it knows to make an additional request for that data.
+This is pretty cumbersome, and again - as complexity grows these this type of logic quickly become untenable.

 ### Content Management Systems: pretty useful, actually